All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Do side effects diminish over time?

 Many of the commonly reported side effects (nausea, fatigue, injection site reactions) tend to be most prominent in the early days of a protocol and diminish with continued use.
-However, any new or worsening symptom should be reported to your physician rather than assumed to be a normal adjustment.
+But any new or worsening symptom should be reported to your physician rather than assumed to be a normal adjustment.

 Is there a risk of dependency or withdrawal?